dp247/Freeview-EPG/README.md

 - Some kind of image for the programme (this will probably be a screengrab, which doesn't fit poster-based EPGs like Plex's, but is better than nothing)

 ## Disclaimers
-- I'm open to adding any *free-to-air* channels to this EPG, whether that's for an IPTV channel or a Freeview channel, but I won't be adding PPV or subscription based channels here.
+- I'm open to adding any *free-to-air* channels to this EPG, whether that's for an IPTV channel or a Freeview channel, but I won't be adding PPV or subscription-based channels here.
-- The software and data is provided as-is.
+- The software and data are provided as-is.
 While I intend for it to be as reliable as possible, the data is sourced from respective APIs and is out of my control.

 ## Usage
-Grab the XMLTV file from this link and paste it into your favourite IPTV client:
+Grab the XMLTV file from this link and paste it into your favorite IPTV client:
 ```
 https://raw.githubusercontent.com/dp247/Freeview-EPG/master/epg.xml
 ```